Lauchpaul/STTP-Suite/README.md

 Originally developed as a learning project, this suite explores how real data travels across networks at the lowest level, and how to build a functioning protocol from scratch – from raw bytes to encryption and reliability.

 It's **not** really a serious Project, just a bit fooling around with Frames.
 Most is written by Ai because i don't code Professionally.
-I configure Networks and stuff.
+I configure Networks and stuff, so I don't have much expirence with Python.

 I made this dumpsterfire in 11 Days so don't expect it to be good...

 I made this in Juli 2025, I am in my first year of Vocational Training.
 I only have one year of experience in IT.

 So please don't flame me for this dumpsterfire that I call code😭

+**NOTHING HERE IS PROFESSIONAL!!**

 ---